Dino Melaye: Political controversies and scandals

 As a senator, it was alleged that Melaye continued to operate checking and savings account with a US bank, in violation of Nigeria law, a report he has not denied.
-Nigeria’s Code of Conduct Bureau prohibits the use of foreign accounts by elected and public officials.
+Nigeria's Code of Conduct Bureau prohibits the use of foreign accounts by elected and public officials.

-One transaction on Melaye’s Bank of America debit card is an approved payment to the New York-based Schweiger Dermatology for $1,000.
+One transaction on Melaye's Bank of America debit card is an approved payment to the New York-based Schweiger Dermatology for $1,000.
 The company describes itself as a medical and cosmetic dermatology service offering a variety of skin healthcare needs.

 Melaye had dodged questions towards his operations with these bank accounts, despite evidence provided including transaction dates, bank statements, card numbers, and location of the transactions.

 Melaye had threatened to beat up Senator Oluremi Tinubu and ‘impregnate’ her on the floor of the Senate.

 In June 2017, a process to recall Senator Melaye from the National Assembly was kickstarted.

 The Senator characteristically has accused the Kogi state governor of "shooting the moon and boxing the air."

 Melaye further said, "Spending over one billion naira taxpayers money on an unproductive venture, when salaries and pensions have not been paid, is wicked.
 I will continue to defend the poor and defenceless masses of Kogi state.
 If I die, I die.
 We must rescue the state."
 He was arrested 23 April 2018 on the international wing of Nnamdi Azikiwe Airport by NIS as they claim his name was on the watch list of the Interpol after the Nigeria police declared him wanted.

 On 2 May 2018, Senator Melaye was arraigned in court by the Police on Wednesday at Chief Magistrate Court in Wuse Abuja.

 He was granted bail in the sum of N90million by the court, having met the bail condition but was rearrested by the police shortly after his release.

 On 24 July 2018 Melaye alongside 13 other senators of the All Progressives Congress, APC, defected to the Peoples Democratic Party, PDP.

 A seven-day siege was placed on his Abuja Maitama residence by the personnel of the force.
 Melaye surrendered to the police on 4 January 2019.
 The police allege that He was involved in the shooting of a police officer, Sgt Danjuma Saliu in Kogi State in July 2018.

 On 11 January 2019, Melaye in protest, slept on the verandah of the DSS hospital in Abuja after he was moved there by police personnel.

 In November 2020, Melaye informs BBC News that he made billions of Naira after buying a McDonald's franchise earlier in his life contrary to the opinion that he made all his money from politics.

-Certificate Scandal
+Certificate scandal

-Melaye was involved in various certificates scandals in 2017 including his claim to have obtained a Bachelor of Science degree in geography from Ahmadu Bello University and a degree from the Boston-based Ivy League Harvard University in the United States.
+Melaye was involved in a certificate scandal in 2017 including his claim to have obtained a Bachelor of Science degree in geography from Ahmadu Bello University and a degree from the Boston-based Ivy League Harvard University in the United States.
 Most of his claims have as yet not been verified.